This brake job video from Haynes auto repair manuals is one of the better ones I've seen on the Internet.

 caliper retaining bolts can be a big problem on higher mileage vehicles.
 So tighten it with a torque wrench.

-Yes, I think the video did a good job of showing you what is involved in the repair procedure.
-It was interesting that the car mechanic in the video had gloves on but no mask or safety glasses.
+Yes, I think the video did a good job of showing you what's involved in the repair procedure.
+It was also interesting that the car mechanic in the video had gloves on but no mask or safety glasses.

 I wear them and explain why on my auto repair illness page.
 I would also like to say to someone who has never done a brake job that this should be done under the supervision of a qualified mechanic.